nent/nent/packages/core/src/components/n-view-not-found/readme.md

 # N-VIEW-NOT-FOUND

-The `<n-view-not-found>` should be placed at the end of the content, inside the n-views component.
+The `<n-view-not-found>` element should be placed at the end of the content, inside the n-views element.
 It shows up when no views above it resolve.

 ## Usage

-Using the `<n-view-not-found>` component .
+Using the `<n-view-not-found>` element.

 ```html
 <n-views>